 Entries linking to capsulize

 "small case, natural or artificial," 1650s, from French capsule "a membranous sac" (16c.), from Latin capsula "small box or chest," diminutive of capsa "box, case, chest" (see case (n.2)).
-Medicinal sense is 1875; shortened form cap is from 1942.
+The medicinal sense is by 1875; its shortened form cap is attested from 1942.
 The sense in space capsule is recorded by 1954, perhaps from the earlier sense of "shell of a metallic cartridge" (1864).
 As an adjective from 1938.
 Related: Capsular.

 word-forming element used to make verbs, Middle English -isen, from Old French -iser/-izer, from Late Latin -izare, from Greek -izein, a verb-forming element denoting the doing of the noun or adjective to which it is attached.